Ameobea/homepage/notes/content/posts/pixi-js-optimizations.md

 According to the Pixi.JS docs, this kind of mask is the cheapest and should be applied using WebGL's scissor testing.
 However, I found that in practice it slowed down my rendering _significantly_.
 It seemed to be going into some kind of rendering slow path that was slowing down the whole application.

 I opted to just get rid of the masking entirely and instead extend the cursor gutter to the left and force it to render on top of the piano keyboard using `zIndex` and `app.stage.sortableChildren = true`.
-This achieved the same effect but made it easier to PIXI to render.
+This achieved the same effect but made it easier for PIXI to render.

 ## Using Spector.JS for Profiling + Debugging